Lady Gaga Enigma + Jazz & Piano: Background and announcement

+Development and promotion

+The residency was developed while Gaga was promoting her 2018 film A Star is Born, leaving limited time for the creative process.
+Billboard highlighted that her decision to present two shows with distinct musical identities marked an innovation for Las Vegas, as the format had not been attempted by previous headliners.

 "I've always hated the stigma around Las Vegas—that it's where you go when you're on the last leg of your career.
 Being a Las Vegas girl is an absolute dream for me.
 It's really what I've always wanted to do."